chhjel/HealthCheck/README.md

 ## Integrated login dialog

-An integrated login dialog is included, but custom login logic must be provided.
+An integrated login dialog is included, but custom authentication logic must be provided.
 To enable the dialog two steps are required.

-1. The main controller uses readonly session behaviour that will cause some login logic to fail, so a new controller is required that handles the login request.
+1. The main controller uses readonly session behaviour that can cause some login logic dependent on sessions to fail, so a new controller is required that handles the login request.
 Inherit from `HealthCheckLoginControllerBase` and implement `HandleLoginRequest`.

     ```csharp
     public class HCLoginController : HealthCheckLoginControllerBase